deeppavlov/dream/skills/dff_template_skill/README.md

 docker-compose -f docker-compose.yml -f local.yml exec dff-template-skill bash test.sh
 ```

+# DialogFlow Framework Template
+Changes should only be made in the `dialogflows` directory.

+Template includes two dialog flows: one based on programy (`repeating`), and one based on vanilla python DSL (`greeting`).

 # Important changes in configuration files of the Dream Distribution
 docker-compose.yml